Sajan81/GursagarBookStore/GursagarBookStore/README.txt

 I have made a controller name as a ProductController.cs and updated my controllers folder

-i have added A NEW folder under View Models and updated it according to as content
+i have added A NEW folder under View Models and updated it according to as content there after download this {Microsoft.AspNetCore.Mvc.ViewFeatures} from package manager console and downloaded the 2.2 software version